jaymoulin/docker-jdownloader/README.md

 #### DNS Rebind Warning
 If you are running a router like Fritz!Box, Asus, OpenWRT, DDWRT, pfSense or any other 3rd party *advanced* routers you may have DNS Rebind Protection enabled: Direct Connections will not work, you will have to explicitly whitelist `mydns.jdownloader.org`.
 The procedure is different for every router, here are some tips:

+* Asus Merlin: Follow [this procedure](https://github.com/RMerl/asuswrt-merlin.ng/wiki/Custom-domains-with-dnsmasq) to enable custom scripts and edit the dnsmasq file, then add the line `rebind-domain-ok=/mydns.jdownloader.org/`
+* FreshTomato: In 'Advanced->DHCP/DNS/Dnsmasq Custom configuration' add `rebind-domain-ok=mydns.jdownloader.org`
 * Fritz!Box: [KB Article](https://support.jdownloader.org/Knowledgebase/Article/View/51) from JDownloader
-* Asus Merlin: Follow [this procedure](https://github.com/RMerl/asuswrt-merlin.ng/wiki/Custom-domains-with-dnsmasq) to enable custom scripts and edit the dnsmasq file, then add the line `rebind-domain-ok=/mydns.jdownloader.org/`
 * OpenWRT: browse to Network>DHCP and DNS>General Settings and add `mydns.jdownloader.org` to Domain Whitelist
 * pfSense: more information [here](https://github.com/jaymoulin/docker-jdownloader/issues/61#issuecomment-607474205)

 ### Direct Connection using a Bridged Network